NVIDIA/spark-rapids/CONTRIBUTING.md

 ### Building and Testing with ARM

-To build our project on ARM platform, please add `-Parm64` to your maven commands.
+To build our project on ARM platform, please add `-Parm64` to your Maven commands.
-NOTE: Build process does not require arm machine, so if you want to build the artifacts only on X86 machine, please also add `-DskipTests` in commands.
+NOTE: Build process does not require an ARM machine, so if you want to build the artifacts only on X86 machine, please also add `-DskipTests` in commands.

 ```bash